2020 Moot Court Competition will

 Quarles & Brady LLP

 Quarles & Brady LLP is national multidisciplinary AmLaw 200 firm.
-For over 125 years, we have provided quality legal services to a wide variety of industries on a national and international stage for clients ranging from Fortune 500 to medium and small-sized companies.
+For nearly 130 years, we have provided quality legal services to a wide variety of industries on a national and international stage for clients ranging from Fortune 500 to medium and small-sized companies.

 When representing clients in appeals, while our practice is national, we have a particular depth of experience in the appeals courts where we have our offices: Arizona, Florida, Illinois, Indiana and Wisconsin as well as in the Courts of Appeals for the Seventh, Ninth and Federal Circuits.
 Our resources include attorneys who have clerked for appellate judges and those who are active in bar association activities with appeals court judges.
 Our appellate lawyers also represent a wide range of groups in participating as amici in federal and state courts.